 - Traffic remains end-to-end encrypted via WireGuard—the relay only sees encrypted packets

 The critical advantage is dedicated relay capacity.
-For bandwidth-intensive use cases like file transfers, media streaming, or in my case, managing remote infrastructure, peer relays remove the throughput ceiling that shared DERP infrastructure imposes.
+DERP servers apply QoS shaping to ensure fair access across all Tailscale users—necessary for shared infrastructure, but a bottleneck for bandwidth-intensive use cases.
+Peer relays bypass this throttling entirely.
+For file transfers, media streaming, or in my case, managing remote infrastructure, that means removing the throughput ceiling that shared DERP infrastructure imposes.

 The Results: 12.5x Improvement